 For the November 6-8, 2020 Atlanta Writers Conference, the editors and agents below have provided the genres they are seeking to acquire or represent, in their own words–and they often identify specific genres they are not seeking as well, to decrease ambiguity.
 Please pay attention to these details to avoid wasting your time and money!
 In addition to reading this information, you also should review their agency/publisher websites, do an Internet search on them–their manuscript wish lists, Twitter/Instagram feeds, interviews with them and/or what other agents, editors, and authors have written about them–and make sure you’re a good fit with their tastes and attitudes.

 At every conference, a few participants are disappointed because they paid to get a critique from, and/or make a pitch to, an agent or editor who isn’t interested in their genre.
 This occurs because the participants did not read these descriptions.
 Again, don’t be like those people!
 Read the agents and editors’ bios carefully, research them, and select accordingly.
-Also, if you want one or two manuscript critique(s) and pitch(es) be sure you select a different agent/editor for each activity.
+Also, if you want one or two manuscript critique(s) and pitch(es) (and add a third critique and/or pitch after your registration by contacting George Weinstein at email@example.com) be sure you select a different agent/editor for each activity.
 Don’t waste your money by seeing the same person for a manuscript critique as well as a pitch, because they both serve to introduce the agent or editor to you and your work.
 With the manuscript critique, you get the added value of receiving that individual’s feedback about your writing; it doesn’t make sense to also pitch that individual about the same book, because you can ask at the end of your critique whether they’re interested in receiving your partial or full manuscript.

 What if you have two different book projects?
 It’s still a risk to pitch the same agent or editor you’re getting a critique from (just as it’s a risk to get two critiques or two pitches with the same person), because if this person is interested in the first book project, they will want to focus on that one with you rather than tackle two projects simultaneously.
 If that person is not interested in the first one, there’s a likelihood they won’t be interested in the second one either.
 So, as you’re reading the descriptions below, please consider as many individuals as possible rather than setting your sights on just one.
 During the registration process, you will see who has spots remaining for each activity and you can choose accordingly.
 That record of open spots is always up-to-date.